lmorg/murex/docs/variables/README.md

 * _reserved variables_: this refers to variables that are read only.
 Some reserved variables are dynamic and thus can change their value depending on contextual circumstances.

+* _POSIX_: this is a specification that Linux, Apple macOS, FreeBSD and its ilk follow.
+It defines a lot of the commonality between these environments.
+  Windows and Plan 9 are not POSIX-compatible out-of-the-box but can support POSIX (eg via WSL).

 ## Pages